DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 </html>
 ```

-Apart from loading stylesheets and javascripts dependancies, the code does nothing but creating a simple three column layout with
+Apart from loading stylesheets and javascripts dependencies, the code does nothing but creating a simple three column layout with
 Bootstrap.

 Starting from the above code, the first thing to do is to create an AngularJS application and bind it to the HTML element it will live